 8. Declutter your kitchen

 Since you’re going to be throwing most of your kitchen stuff into storage bins anyway, slow down and take this opportunity to clean out and declutter your kitchen.
 You don’t have to pitch or donate your unused items immediately, but you should at least put them into a separate bin.
-(When that bin hasn’t been opened for two years after your remodel, you can get rid of it all then :D) Your new, clean, decluttered kitchen will thank you.
+(When that bin hasn’t been opened for two years after you remodel, you can get rid of it all then :D) Your new, clean, decluttered kitchen will thank you.

-Final Survival Words
+Final Survival Words for a Live-in Kitchen Remodel

-The kitchen is one of, if not the most, important and highly used areas of the home.
+The kitchen is one of, if not the most important and highly used areas of the home.
 If you’re living in your home during your remodel, there are going to be stressful moments.
 Do yourself a favor and heed these tips to help ease some of that stress later on.
 There is no need for you to go into your live-in kitchen remodel completely blind (like me) and figure it out along the way.

 Last, but not least, be excited!
 You’ve got a new kitchen in your near future.
 The demo and mess will all be worth it, I promise.